 Never Trust, Always Verify

-That’s easy to do for managed computers, but not for unmanaged and IoT devices like smart TVs, printers, VoIP phones, IP cameras, medical devices, and industrial devices.
+It may be easy for managed computers, but implementing zero trust is different for unmanaged and IoT devices like smart TVs, printers, VoIP phones, IP cameras, medical devices, and industrial devices.
 Most existing security products are blind to these types of devices which:

 - Don’t support security agents

 - Don’t support patch management

 - Don’t tolerate network scanning